-- from an operational perspective, the activities of the Corporation's employees, as well as those of workforces of our vendors, service providers and counterparties, may be limited by the COVID-19 pandemic or efforts to mitigate the pandemic, including as a result of government-mandated shutdowns, requests or orders for employees to work remotely, and other social distancing measures, which could result in an adverse impact on our ability to conduct our business in the normal course; - while the market dislocation caused by the COVID-19 pandemic may present attractive investment opportunities, due to increased volatility in the financial markets, we may not be able to complete those investments; - if the impact of the COVID-19 pandemic continues, we may have more limited opportunities to successfully exit existing investments, due to, among other reasons, lower valuations, decreased revenues and earnings, or lack of potential buyers with financial resources to pursue an acquisition, resulting in a reduced ability to realize value from such investments; - our portfolio companies are facing or may face in the future increased credit and liquidity risk due to volatility in financial markets, reduced revenue streams, and limited or higher cost of access to preferred sources of funding, which may result in potential write-downs or write-offs in the value of our investments.
+- from an operational perspective, the activities of the Corporation's employees, as well as those of workforces of our vendors, service providers and counterparties, may be limited by the COVID-19 pandemic (or the possibility of future pandemics or major health crises) or efforts to mitigate, which could result in an adverse impact on our ability to conduct our business in the normal course; - while the market dislocation caused by the COVID-19 pandemic may present attractive investment opportunities, due to increased volatility in the financial markets, we may not be able to complete those investments; - if the impact of the COVID-19 pandemic continues, or the possibility of future pandemics or major health crises materializes, we may have more limited opportunities to successfully exit existing investments, due to, among other reasons, lower valuations, decreased revenues and earnings, or lack of potential buyers with financial resources to pursue an acquisition, resulting in a reduced ability to realize value from such investments; - our portfolio companies are facing or may face in the future increased credit and liquidity risk due to volatility in financial markets, reduced revenue streams, and limited or higher cost of access to preferred sources of funding, which may result in potential write-downs or write-offs in the value of our investments.
 Changes in the debt financing markets are impacting, or, if the volatility in financial market continues, may in the future impact, the ability of our portfolio companies to meet their respective financial obligations; - borrowers of loans, notes and other credit instruments in our portfolio may be unable to meet their principal or interest payment obligations or satisfy financial covenants, resulting in a decrease in the value of our investments and lower than expected return.
-In addition, for variable interest instruments, lower reference rates resulting from government stimulus programs in response to the COVID-19 pandemic could lead to lower interest income; - many of our portfolio companies operate in industries that are materially impacted by the COVID-19 pandemic, including but not limited to healthcare and consumer.
-Many of these companies are facing operational and financial hardships resulting from the spread of COVID-19 and related governmental measures, such as the closure of stores, restrictions on travel, quarantines or stay-at-home orders.
-If the disruptions caused by COVID-19 continue and the restrictions put in place are not lifted, the businesses of these portfolio companies could suffer materially or become insolvent, which would decrease the value of our investments;

-- an extended period of remote working by the Corporation's employees could strain its technology resources and introduce operational risks, including heightened cybersecurity risk.
-Remote working environments may be less secure and more susceptible to hacking attacks, including phishing and social engineering attempts that seek to exploit the COVID-19 pandemic; and - COVID-19 presents a significant threat to the Corporation's employees' well-being and morale.
-While the Corporation has implemented a business continuity plan to protect the health of its employees and has contingency plans in place for key employees or executive officers who may become sick or otherwise unable to perform their duties for an extended period of time, such plans cannot anticipate all scenarios, and the Corporation may experience potential loss of productivity or a delay in the roll out of certain strategic plans.
+In addition, for variable interest instruments, lower reference rates resulting from government stimulus programs in response to the COVID-19 pandemic could lead to lower interest income; - many of our portfolio companies operate in industries that were materially impacted by the COVID-19 pandemic, including but not limited to healthcare and consumer.
+Many of these companies have faced and may continue to face operational and financial hardships resulting from COVID-19 (or the possibility of future pandemics or major health crises).
+If the disruptions caused by COVID-19 continue, or the possibility of future pandemics or major health crises materializes, the businesses of these portfolio companies could suffer materially or become insolvent, which would decrease the value of our investments; - an extended period of remote working by the Corporation's employees could strain its technology resources and introduce operational risks, including heightened cybersecurity risk.
+Remote working environments may be less secure and more susceptible to hacking attacks, including phishing and social engineering attempts that seek to exploit the COVID-19 pandemic; and - COVID-19 and the long-term impact on the Corporation's operations presents a significant threat to the Corporation's employees' well-being and morale.
+While the Corporation has implemented a business continuity plan to protect the health of its employees and has contingency plans in place for key employees or executive officers who may be unable to perform their duties for an extended period of time, such plans cannot anticipate all scenarios, and the Corporation may experience potential loss of productivity or a delay in the roll out of certain strategic plans.